 What Is Differential Reinforcement of Incompatible Behavior?

-The wording is very long and somewhat incomprehensible, but at a closer look, it is easier done than said.
+This training method has a long and somewhat incomprehensible name, but on closer look, it is easier than it appears.
 If you are an owner of a dog exhibiting some behavioral problems, you should be more than happy to learn about how differential reinforcement of incompatible behavior may benefit you and your dog.
-Let's closely take a look at the words that compose this training method.
+Let's take a close look and define the key words of this training method.

 On the other hand, a dog may find jumping up not reinforcing if he is a bit aloof and dislikes having people too close to his face that pat him on his head.
 He may, therefore, jump up once and then shy away and stop jumping, because he is not really too comfortable in interacting with people this way.
 In this case, the jumping up is not reinforcing and will not repeat over time.
 The act of jumping up may actually extinguish because it did not bring results that the dog found pleasant.